 - Thursday, 17.11.2023: We have updated the notebook for Exercise 9.

 - The exam questions are in English, answers can be in German, English, or a combination of both

 - You are allowed to bring any written material you like (lecture notes, books, personal notes,...), but no electronic devices whatsoever (no calculator, phone, laptop, headphones,...).

-- Here, we collected an overview of what you can expect in the exam: Exam Overview
+- Here is an overview of what you can expect at the exam

 - Old exam questions (with solutions): HS 2022, FS 2022, HS 2021, FS 2021, HS 2020